Amsterdam School of International Business

 The scholarship is meant for international students from outside the European Economic Area (EEA) who want to do an English taught bachelor’s or master’s in Holland.
 The EEA consists of the EU countries and Iceland, Liechtenstein and Norway.
 You will receive this in the first year of your studies.

-- You are applying for a full time bachelor’s or master’s programme at the Amsterdam University of Applied Sciences (AUAS)
+- You are applying for a full-time bachelor’s or master’s program at the Amsterdam University of Applied Sciences (AUAS)

-- You are applying for a programme in the Netherlands for the first time
+- You are applying for a program in the Netherlands for the first time

 - You will be paying the institutional tuition fee